Previous Location of CCVL

 The main goal of the CCVL (Computational Cognition, Vision, and Learning) research group is to develop mathematical models of vision and cognition.
 These models are intended primarily for designing artificial (computer) vision systems.
 Learning is required for extracting knowledge from data.
 Practical applications include vision for the disabled.
 These models also serve as computational models of biological vision which can be tested by behavioral methods and, in collaborative projects, with invasive, and non-invasive neuroscience techniques.
 We also study how humans and animals perform cognitive tasks such as learning and reasoning.
 In addition, we also use machine learning for interpreting medical images and studying brain function.

-We have 10 papers provisionally accepted by ECCV 2022!
-Congratulations to everybody whose papers were...
+We have eight papers accepted by ICCV 2025!
+Congratulations to everybody whose papers were accepted!...